A website is not a magic wand that instantly creates business. Here are some steps to help you climb the google ladder & improve your ranking.

 - Guest posts – A common method for getting backlinks is by writing guests posts on other reputable websites in your niche.
 This method has been quite abused of late but done correctly can give your site a boost, as well as make you an authority in your niche and hopefully get targeted referral traffic too.
 Here’s a fantastic article on writing guests posts to help guide you – The Definitive Guide to Guest Blogging by Brian Dean

-- Provide Testimonials – All businesses love displaying testimonials on their website and will often include a link to the providers website to prove that it is genuine, so take the time to write some.
+- Provide Testimonials – All businesses love displaying testimonials on their website and will often include a link to the provider’s website to prove that it is genuine, so take the time to write some.
 In doing so they will probably write a testimonial for you in return also which has extra valuable benefits in itself!

 - Blog Reviews – Find quality blogs within your niche and contact them about what product or service you provide.
 Offer them a freebie product or service in exchange for a mention on their blog or better still, perhaps even writing a review about it.
 Don’t just straight out ask for a link though as that’s spammy and could violate Google’s Webmaster Guidelines.

-There’s a lot more methods you can use to get backlinks but personally I find the above the quickest and simplest, so get on it!
+There are a lot more methods you can use to get backlinks but personally I find the above the quickest and simplest, so get on it!

 2. Get your Social Media Sorted

 If you don’t have a physical location (i.e. you work from home or just operate online) you can still claim a page and simply select “I deliver goods and services to my customers at their location.”
 You will still need to fill in your address, but only your suburb will be displayed to the public.
-Do this as soon as you can as Google will actually send you an validation code via snail mail to verify your business and this can take a couple of weeks.
+Do this as soon as you can as Google will actually send you a validation code via snail mail to verify your business and this can take a couple of weeks.

 3. Ask for Reviews